|

 can 'over time' eat/burn through the paper and leave holes where the

+writing once was!
+Flow.
 Ink needs to flow

 from the nib or instrument.
 There are no hard and fast rules about the